ozgurtt/Birdu/README.md

 yo phaser-official #Generate a project in current directory (phaser is v2.4.6 at time of writing) grunt #will auto-compile JS file as you modify code, and will save production output to /dist directory

+#later you can generate prefabs with
+yo phaser-official:prefab "prefab_name"
 ```